Sandokan565/BookRental/README.md

 database is avaliable at http://localhost:8080/

-use my makefile to "up" and "down" container
+use my makefile to "up" and "down" containers

 make up